daemonraco/drtools/docs/endpoints.md

 ```

 ## Global custom behaviors
-If you want use the behavior `data` in all your JSON files you have 3 ways:
+If you want use you custom behavior in all your JSON files you have 3 ways:
 1. _The Bad_: Duplicate your file `1.js` in every place you need it and change
 their names accordingly.
 2. _The Ugly_: Rename it as, for example, `behaviors.js` and there create a new